DunnBC22/NLP_Projects/README.md

     </h1>

 <p>
-    This repository houses Natural Language Processing (NLP) projects that I have completed (other than NLP projects in Spark).
+    This repository houses Natural Language Processing (NLP) projects that I have completed (other than projects completed using Spark & Databricks).
 </p>

 <h2>